Content Warning(s): Bullying, stalking.

 I didn't want to rock the boat or make her mad at me, because we seemed like such close friends, and I felt special finally having someone who considered me a best friend.
 But I should have known better that she was being mean to everyone else besides me...until one day she got a reason to be mad at me.

 One large convention in 2016 rejected our group panel, and that was IT.
 Leading up to that point, there were some personal struggles between me and the group (big, convention-ruining struggles), but I had been willing to put that aside to put on our glorious fandom panel, the one that made me feel so special.
 So this rejection represented their rejection of me; my submission of the panel had failed.
 And the one who was merited a panel in that fandom?
-Carly.
-So therefore, Carly had to have been out to get us.
-Carly had to have known I wanted that panel so badly.
-Carly was out for me, specifically.
+Rose.
+So therefore, Rose had to have been out to get us.
+Rose had to have known I wanted that panel so badly.
+Rose was out for me, specifically.
 (This was, of course, not true.)